Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Introduction

 A function field analog of the Möbius $\mu$ function on $M_{d}(\fp)$ can be defined as follows: given a squarefree polynomial $g \in M_{d}(\fp)$, write $g$ as a product of $l$ distinct monic irreducibles, i.e., $g = \prod_{i=1}^l g_{i}$, and define $ \mu(g) := (-1)^{l}; $ if $g$ is not squarefree we set $\mu(g) = 0$.
 We then find that there is square root cancellation in Möbius sums, as well as in the auto-correlation type sums appearing in Chowla's conjecture (cf. \cite{C}), for very short intervals in the large $p$ limit. \begin{thm} Assume that $f \in M_{d}(\fp)$ is Morse, and $d \ge 2$.
 Then

 More generally, given distinct elements $h_{1}, h_{2}, \ldots, h_{k} \in \fp$, we have

 \end{thm} For general $f$ (i.e., non-Morse) we shall see that square root cancellation in (\ref{eq:moebius-sum}) is {\em equivalent} to square root cancellation in (\ref{eq:chowla-sum}); moreover either there is square root cancellation, or there is {\em no cancellation at all}.
-See Section~\ref{sec:lack-canc-mobi} for more details.
+See Section~\ref{sec:lack-canc-mobi} for more details, as well as examples of intervals on which $\mu$ has constant sign.

 In \cite{carmon-rudnick-moebius-chowla}, Carmon and Rudnick showed that Chowla type sums over $M_d(\fq)$ has square root cancellation as $q\to \infty$, provided $q$ is odd; in \cite{carmon-char-two}, Carmon treated even $q$.
 In \cite{KR} Keating and Rudnick proved square root cancellation for Möbius sum over intervals of type $I(f,m)$ for $m\geq2$; they also gave examples of polynomials $f$ for which the Möbius sum over $I(f,1)$ has no cancellation at all.
 We also note that Entin \cite{entin-bateman-horn} can treat cancellation in short Chowla type sums in the more general Bateman-Horn type setting described earlier.